How online spaces like Twitter and YouTube are helping trauma survivors reinvent their worlds

 By Lisa Marshall (Jour, PolSci’94)

-Samira Rajabi was walking to class on the first day of her PhD program in media studies when she suddenly lost her balance and hit the ground.
+Samira Rajabi was walking to class the first day of her second year as a PhD student when the media studies scholar lost her balance and hit the ground.

 “It felt like someone had pushed me from behind.”